|Founded||Founded in 1966 by Al Gossage in or near South Lawndale: Little Village|

 Cross with three slashes, shield with two lions, playboy bunny with bent ear

-The Ridgeway Lords took formation in the year 1964 at the intersection of 31st and Ridgeway in the Little Village neighborhood.
+The Ridgeway Lords took formation in the year 1966 at the intersection of 31st and Ridgeway in the Little Village neighborhood.
 Al Gossage was the founder and long time leader of the RLs alongside “Brim.”
 Al Gossage was a legend on the streets that could take down groups of rivals in a fight all at once.
 The Ridgeway Lords often hung outside Gary Elementary at 31st and Lawndale.
-I am not sure who all the rivals of the RLs were in the neighborhood but in these days the RLs were tight with Latin Kings and Latin Kings and Ridgeway Lords rose to become the largest gangs in the neighborhood in the mid-60s after the Gaylords moved out and the Outlaws Motorcycle club began staying out of street business once they became 1%ers.
+I am not sure who all the rivals of the RLs were in the neighborhood but in these days the RLs were tight with Latin Kings and Latin Kings and Ridgeway Lords rose to become the largest gangs in the neighborhood in the late 60s after the Gaylords moved out and the Outlaws Motorcycle club began staying out of street business once they became 1%ers.
 The Ridgway Lords had a war going on with the Taylor Sharks in the neighborhood who were a gang that had migrated to the neighborhood from the Near West Side.

 Because the Ridgeway Lords formed along the 31st Street corridor and hung out there they often drifted into the nearby suburb of Cicero which caused the gangs from Cicero to become enraged over their presence.
 The Arch Dukes were the biggest gang in Cicero that became especially furious and a vicious war ensued.
 The Ridgeway Lords did not care if they were not welcomed into Cicero they still showed up anyway and hung out as they pleased.
 Eventually they frequented Cicero bars and some members even moved into the suburb.
 Cicero police began to investigate Ridgeway Lords by 1967 if they crossed the border as even Cicero police were upset with RL presence.